KELLY SAMANTHA

 The area I stayed in (old town/St. Roch) is pretty dang walkable for most basic needs and touristy activities, but Québec City currently has no tram or subway system (it’s quite a small city).
 A car rental might be a good idea, but that wasn’t an option for me as I currently don’t have my full license yet and am intimidated by the roads of Québec (don’t judge me!).
 Frankly, the city is too hilly with too many sets of stairs for me to consider renting a bike, but you might want to look into it especially if you’re a seasoned cyclist who won’t be going near the stairs.
 There is talk of a city tram in the works, much to many of the locals’ chagrin, but that won’t be happening for a few years.
 Aside from the many benefits and cost-effectiveness of simply walking to see most of the touristy things, taking the bus or taxi will be your best bet for public transport.

-The most reliable (non-scammy) taxi here has been Taxis Coop for me, and I find it very safe, quick and professional, especially when I want to avoid walking alone at night.
+The most reliable, trustworthy taxi here has been Taxis Coop for me, and I find it very safe, quick and professional, especially when I want to avoid walking alone at night (even though this is one of the safest cities in the world).
 It’s also regulated by the official ville de Québec.
 The official app makes it easy to book a trip with at least a 45-minute advance notice.
 After about 20-ish rides over the past 6 months, it hasn’t let me down.

 Communauto car sharing.
+This is only available if you have proof of residence in Québec.
 For a small fee, rent a car for a few minutes, an hour, a day, or more.
 Round trips or one way FLEX Service (drive it and leave it) are available, enabling customers to access new ways to tread more lightly on the planet.

 Take the 12-minute ferry across the river from Old Quebec to Lévis!